7. Group

 dtype: int64

 The result is much like value_counts, but we’re allowed run to all kinds of statistical operations on the group, like sum, mean and std.
-For instance, we could sum the total number of fatalities for each maker by stringing that field on the end followed by the statistical method.
+For instance, we could sum up the number of fatalities for each maker by stringing that field on the end followed by the statistical method.

 latimes_make_and_model